howardmonington/howardmonington.github.io/README.md

 also returns the location, height, and width of the face.
 I use that information in order to crop out the face from images and videos.
 From there, I use the VGGFace pretrained Neural Network to do One Shot Learning and perform real-time facial recognition with my webcam.

-### Facial Expression Recognition - OpenCV / CNN [Github](https://github.com/lukemonington/facial_emotion_recognition) [Video Presentation](youtube.com/watch?v=YucL6Jk8RMY&ab_channel=LukeMonington)
+### Facial Expression Recognition - OpenCV / CNN [Github](https://github.com/lukemonington/facial_emotion_recognition)
 For this project, I used OpenCV's Haar classifier to identify a face, which I then fed into a deep CNN to identify the facial expression.
 I classified three different expressions: happy, sad, and neutral.
-Then, I built a explained how this technology could potentially be used to help a client with their business problem.
-A full presentation of this project can be found at the YouTube link.
+Then, I identified one way that this technology could potentially be used to help a client with their business problem.
+A 15 minute presentation of this project can be found here: [Video Presentation](youtube.com/watch?v=YucL6Jk8RMY&ab_channel=LukeMonington)

+### Financial Statement XBRL Tag Classifier - NLP Binary Classifier
+Financial statements are treated very differently depending on whether they are classified as Industrial or Financial.
+In this project, I built out a deep learning NLP model to identify with 100% accuracy whether a financial statement is Industrial or Financial.

 ### Categorical Feature Encoding Challenge - Machine Learning [Github](https://github.com/lukemonington/Categorical-Feature-Encoding-Challenge)